nfplee/gulp-vue-single-file-component/README.md

 ## Example

-First create an empty directory and execute the following from that directory:
+First create an empty directory and execute the following command from within that directory:

 ```bash
 npm init